dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

         <span style="color: #008000; font-weight: bold">pass</span>
 </pre></div>

-In addition, MRJob further abastracts away the differences between Python 2 and Python 3 (primarily in areas such as unicode handling), and provides a unified interface across most hadoop versions and python versions.
+In addition, MRJob further abastracts away the differences between Python 2 and Python 3 (primarily in areas such as Unicode handling), and provides a unified interface across most Hadoop versions and Python versions.

 When data enters MRJob components (mapper, reducer, combiner), the Protocol's (specified in MRJob class) read method is invoked, and supplies the (key, value) pair to the component.
 When data exits MRJob components, its Protocol's write method is invoked, converting (key, value) pair output from the component to raw bytes / text.

-Consider a most generic MRJob job, consisting of one maper step and one reduce step:
+Consider a most generic MRJob job, consisting of one mapper step and one reduce step:

 <!-- HTML generated using hilite.me -->
 <div style="margin:20px 0; background: #f8f8f8; overflow:auto;width:auto;border:0;border-width:.0;padding:.0;"><pre style="margin: 0; line-height: 125%"><span style="color: #008000; font-weight: bold">class</span> <span style="color: #0000FF; font-weight: bold">GenericMRJob</span>(MRJob):